 A final feature that more sleeping bag makers are introducing in their newer models is a system for attaching the bag to a sleeping pad.
 Most of our testers think these attachment systems are unnecessary because it can be downright tricky to roll off a pad inside a cramped two-person tent.
 Some people, however, do appreciate being able to secure a sleeping bag to their pad.
 Either way, we've chosen to only award additional points for sleeping pad attachment systems that are also removable.
 The Therm-a-Rest Saros incorporates such a system pretty nicely.

-We love overnighting in the outdoors.
-And while you certainly can spend multiple paychecks on your backpacking and camping kit, we don't believe you should have to.
-If the price of entry is the largest obstacle between you and enjoying a night out in nature, we emphatically recommend saving money and grabbing a budget backpacking sleeping bag.
+If you can't already tell, we love overnighting in the outdoors.
+And while you certainly can spend multiple paychecks on your backpacking and camping kit, we don't believe you should have to, especially if backpacking is a hobby you only dabble in every once in a while.
+If the price of entry is the largest obstacle between you enjoying a night or two out in nature, we emphatically recommend saving a bit of money and grabbing a budget backpacking sleeping bag so you can get out there and enjoy the great outdoors.
 And even if that's not the case, we think there are a few budget bags that are worth considering.

 — Jack Cramer and Ross Robinson